EternityForest/awesome-standards/README.md

 ### Over-Under coiling

-Not actually a knot, but it is the best way to coil up and store rope and cabling.
+Not actually a knot, but it is the best way to coil up and store most rope and cabling.

 ## Carabiners